How to keep mice out of sheds

 Mice can wreak havoc in sheds, damaging machinery wires, contaminating hay and creating fire risks.
 The mouse plague we have seen recently in parts of New South Wales is a perfect example.

-As your trusted farm shed supplier, we have collated information on mice and suggestions on how to keep mice out of your hay shed, grain shed or machinery sheds.
+As your trusted farm shed company we have collated information on mice and suggestions on how to keep mice out of your hay shed, grain shed or machinery sheds.
 If keeping your shed mice-free is relevant to you, read on to learn more about mouse plagues, prevention and management techniques for controlling mice numbers and how to keep mice out of sheds

 Identifying Rodents (Mice and Rats)